On the Boundedness of Globally $F$-split varieties: Preliminary Results

-\begin{theorem}\cite[Theorem 1]{tanaka2017semiample} Let $(X,\Delta)$ be a log canonical (resp. klt) pair where $\Delta$ is an effective $\mathbb{Q}$-divisor.
-Suppose $D$ is a semiample divisor on $X$ then there is an effective divisor $D'\sim D$ with $(X,\Delta+D')$ log canonical (klt). \end{theorem}
+\begin{theorem}\cite[Theorem 1]{tanaka2017semiample} Let $(X,\Delta)$ be a log canonical (resp. klt) pair over an algebraically closed field where $\Delta$ is an effective $\mathbb{Q}$-divisor.
+Suppose $D$ is a semiample divisor on $X$ then there is an effective divisor $D'\sim D$ with $(X,\Delta+D')$ log canonical (resp. klt). \end{theorem}